-Now, don't think that you have to go out and buy fifteen types of dried beans.
+Now, don't think that you have to go out and buy a bunch of different types of dried beans.
 Nope.
 Just grab a package of mixed dried beans from the grocery store and you're good to go.

 Just pour all the beans into a soup pot, cover them with water and let them soak for at least 8 hours or overnight.
 I usually do them right before bed and they're ready to go whenever I want them the next day.

-After the beans have had a nice, long soak, drain the water and return the beans to the pot.
-You can see in the photo how the soaked beans on the left look a bit cloudy, even muddy, after they've been sitting in water.
+After the beans have had a nice, long soak, drain off the water and return the beans to the pot.
+You can see in the photo how the soaked beans on the left look a bit cloudy, even muddy, after they've been soaked.
 The beans on the right have been drained and are all re-hydrated and ready to cook.

 However, if you can't get your hands on any ham hocks, you can also use a leftover ham bone or even smoked turkey wings.
 If none of those are within your reach, add some sliced smoked sausage for the last 30 minutes of cooking time.
 Better than nothing :-)

 Now add the ham hocks, one quart of water, and chicken broth to the pot with the beans.
-Bring it to a boil, reduce the heat and simmer uncovered for 2 1/2 to 3 hours.
+Bring it to a boil, reduce the heat and simmer uncovered for 2 ½ to 3 hours.

 Add all the remaining ingredients except lemon juice.
 Simmer for an additional 30 minutes or more until all the vegetables and beans are tender.
 Note: You can also remove the ham hocks at this point and add some sliced kielbasa or other sausage to the pot for the final cooking time.

-- 3 quarts water, divided
+- 3 quarts water divided

 - 1 quart chicken broth

-- 1 lb. smoked ham hocks
+- 1 pound smoked ham hocks

-- 1 onion, chopped
+- 1 onion chopped

-- 2 stalks celery, chopped
+- 2 ribs celery chopped

-- 2 carrots, peeled and chopped
+- 2 carrots peeled and chopped

-- 2 tblsp. chopped fresh parsley
+- 2 tablespoons chopped fresh parsley

-- 1 can diced tomatoes with juice
+- 14.5 ounces canned diced tomatoes with juice

-- 2-3 cloves garlic
+- 3 cloves garlic

-- 1/2 tsp. salt
+- ½ teaspoon salt

-- 1/2 tsp. red pepper flakes
+- ½ teaspoon red pepper flakes

-- 1 tsp. dried oregano
+- 1 teaspoon dried oregano

 - Juice of 1 lemon

-- Fresh parsley, if desired, for garnish
+- Fresh parsley if desired, for garnish

 - Remove and discard the seasoning packet (if included) from the bean soup mix.
 Place the beans in a large soup pot and add 2 quarts of water.
 Cover and allow to soak 8 hours or overnight.

 - Drain the beans and return them to the pot.
 Add one quart of water, the chicken broth, and ham hocks.
-Bring to a boil, reduce heat and simmer uncovered for 2 1/2 to 3 hours.
+Bring to a boil, reduce heat and simmer uncovered for 2 ½ to 3 hours.